MTrajK/memory-game/README.md

 # Memory Game

-A simple responsive and mobile-friendly browser game made using pure JS and CSS.
+A simple responsive and mobile-friendly browser game made using plain JS and CSS.

 **[Try it here](https://mtrajk.github.io/memory-game/)**